-- Dr. Nemirovsky is a leading expert in knee pain treatment and knee injury recovery.
+Our doctors are leading experts in knee pain treatment and knee injury recovery.
 Knee pain sufferers throughout New York City rely on Manhattan Sports Therapy for relief, recovery, and rehabilitation.
-Using a blend of diagnostic expertise, physical therapy, and chiropractic care, Dr. Nemirovsky skillfully restores pain-free knee function.
+Using a blend of diagnostic expertise, physical therapy, and chiropractic care, our doctors skillfully restores pain-free knee function.

 - Rest your knee and do gentle stretches to keep the muscle strong and flexible.

 - Apply ice to the affected area to reduce inflammation.

 - Wear a compression sleeve or knee brace to keep your knee stable.